 Sometimes a seller will target a competitor’s brand name as a positive keyword.

 As an example, Pepsi-Cola runs Sponsored Product Ads on the keyword “coke” in attempt to steal customers from their rival.
 Search queries containing the word “coke” obviously won’t convert as well as those with the word “pepsi,” or even “cola.”
-But Pepsi still wants the paid traffic in case there’s a chance they can snatch away a wavering imbiber.
+But Pepsi still wants the paid traffic in case there’s a chance they can snatch away a wavering consumer.

 Ad Group Level